History of the Jews in Germany: From 1945 to the reunification

-When the Red Army took over Berlin in late April 1945, only 8,000 Jews remained in the city, all of them either in hiding or married to non-Jews.
+When the Red Army took over Berlin in late April 1945, only 8,000 Jews remained in the city, all of them were either in hiding or they were married to non-Jews.
 Most German Jews who survived the war in exile decided to remain abroad; however, a small number returned to Germany.
 Additionally, approximately 15,000 German Jews survived the concentration camps or survived by going into hiding.
 These German Jews were joined by approximately 200,000 displaced persons (DPs), Eastern European Jewish Holocaust survivors.
 They came to Allied-occupied western Germany after finding no homes left for them in eastern Europe or after having been liberated on German soil.
 The overwhelming majority of the DPs wished to emigrate to Mandatory Palestine and lived in Allied- and UNRRA-administered displaced persons camps, remaining isolated from German society.
 When Israel became independent in 1948, most European-Jewish DPs left for the new state; however, 10,000 to 15,000 Jews decided to resettle in Germany.
 Despite hesitations and a long history of antagonism between German Jews (Yekkes) and East European Jews (Ostjuden), the two disparate groups united to form the basis of a new Jewish community.
 In 1950 they founded their unitary representative organization, the Central Council of Jews in Germany.
 The Central Council acted as a successor organization to the earlier Deutsch-Israelitischer Gemeindebund, which had been disbanded by the Nazis.

 Jews of West Germany

-The Jewish community in West Germany from the 1950s to the 1970s was characterized by its social conservatism and generally private nature.
+From the 1950s to the 1970s, the Jewish community of West Germany was characterized by its social conservatism and its generally private nature.
 Although there were Jewish elementary schools in West Berlin, Frankfurt, and Munich, the community had a very high average age.
 Few young adults chose to remain in Germany, and many of those who did married non-Jews.
 Many critics of the community and its leadership accused it of ossification.
 In the 1980s, a college for Jewish studies was established in Heidelberg; however, a disproportionate number of its students were not Jewish.
 By 1990, the community numbered between 30,000 and 40,000.
 Although the Jewish community of Germany did not have the same impact as the pre-1933 community, some Jews were prominent in German public life, including Hamburg mayor Herbert Weichmann; Schleswig-Holstein Minister of Justice (and Deputy Chief Justice of the Federal Constitutional Court) Rudolf Katz; Hesse Attorney General Fritz Bauer; former Hesse Minister of Economics Heinz-Herbert Karry; West Berlin politician Jeanette Wolff; television personalities Hugo Egon Balder, Hans Rosenthal, Ilja Richter, Inge Meysel, and Michel Friedman; Jewish communal leaders Heinz Galinski, Ignatz Bubis, Paul Spiegel, and Charlotte Knobloch (see: Central Council of Jews in Germany), film score composer Hans Zimmer, and Germany's most influential literary critic, Marcel Reich-Ranicki.